Varied clinical experiences, interprofessional approach

 Please visit the NMS website to register for the match, review detailed information about the matching process, and to view a demonstration of how the matching algorithm works.

-The Association of Genetic Counseling Program Directors has established a waiver for the $100 fee associated with the NMS Match.
-Prospective students who demonstrate financial need AND have a cumulative GPA of 3.0 or greater can apply for a match fee waiver.
-Prospective students should apply for a fee waiver BEFORE registering for an NMS number.
+AGCPD/GCEA has established a waiver for the $100 fee associated with the Genetic Counseling Admissions Match.
+Prospective students who demonstrate financial need AND have a cumulative GPA of 3.0 or greater can apply for a Match fee waiver.
+Prospective students should apply for a fee waiver BEFORE registering for a Match Code Number.

-Applications for the match fee waiver are due by October 5, 2022.
-Applicants will be notified on October 26, 2022 as to whether they have received a waiver.
+Applications for the Match fee waiver are due by October 4, 2023.
+Applicants will be notified by October 30, 2023 as to whether they have received a waiver.
 There are a limited number of waivers, so not all applicants will receive a waiver.
-Instructions for how to register for the NMS match will be provided to those who receive a waiver.
+Instructions for how to register for the GC Admissions Match will be provided to those who receive a waiver.

 - A copy of a letter verifying unemployment benefits received within the past two years.